Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 \subsubsection{Procedure $\DynprogMax$}

 Procedure \DynprogMax is a sparse modification of the standard dynamic programming algorithm for \textsc{Knapsack}.
-Given a multiset $\calI, |\calI| = n$ on input, our task is to find the largest item $y$ which can be packed together with $\calI$ into $m$ bins (knapsacks) of capacity $g$ each.
+Given a multiset $\items, |\items| = n$ on input, our task is to find the largest item $y$ which can be packed together with $\items$ into $m$ bins (knapsacks) of capacity $g$ each.

-We use a queue-based algorithm that generates a queue $Q_i$ of all valid $m$-tuples $(a,b,c,\ldots)$ that can arise by packing the first $i$ items.
-We do not need to remember where the items are packed, only the loads of the bins represented by the $m$-tuple.
+Instead of initializing the entire DP table, our sparse approach uses a queue-based algorithm that generates a queue $Q_i$ of all valid $m$-tuples that can arise by packing the first $i$ items.
+We do not need to remember where the items are packed, only the sorted loads of the bins represented by the $m$-tuple.

 To generate a queue $Q_{i+1}$, we initialize it to be an empty queue.
-Next, we traverse the old queue $Q_i$ and add the new item $\calI[i+1]$ to all bins as long as it fits, creating up to $m$ new tuples that need to be added to $Q_{i+1}$.
+Next, we traverse the old queue $Q_i$ and add the new item $\items[i+1]$ to all bins as long as it fits, creating up to $m$ new tuples that need to be added to $Q_{i+1}$.

 Unsurprisingly, we wish to make sure that we do not add the same tuple several times during one step.
 We can use an auxiliary $\{0,1\}$ array for this purpose, but we have ultimately settled on a hash-based approach.